nesterow/riot-state/readme.md

 ## Component context
-A component has to provide a list of variables that will be injected in component scope.
+A component has to provide a list of `shared` variables that will be injected in component scope.
 ```javascript
 export default {
   shared: ['foo', 'bar']